(with help from Jay Lewis, John Himpe, and David Livingston)

 The game is played between two teams.
 At the start of the game, each one gets a 5x5 "Lingo" card w/25 spaces; the champs' card contains even numbers, and the challengers' contains odd numbers.
 Seven numbers on each card are automatically covered at the start of the game.

-The challengers play first, and are shown the first letter of a five-letter word, which they must try to guess.
+The challengers play first, and are shown the first letter of a five-letter word, which they must try to guess (doing so successfully on the very first try is worth a $1,000 bonus, later changed to a prize).
 After each guess, a square is placed around letters that are in the word and in their correct position, and a circle is placed around letters that are NOT in their correct position, but in the word.
 If they fail to identify the word in five guesses, fail to answer at any time during their turn, give a misspelled/nonexistent/non-5 letter word, the other team gets a chance to guess; if there is more than one letter unrevealed, one of those letters is revealed, and the team is given five seconds to make a guess.
 If there is only one unrevealed letter in the word, it is not revealed.
 If they fail to steal, control returns to the first team, who get another five chances to guess the word.

 In any case, whichever team guesses the word now gets to draw two balls from their hopper.
 Inside are numbered balls (which correspond to the numbers on each team's card), prize balls (see below), and three red balls, which cause the team to lose control if drawn.
 In any case, if a "lingo" has not been made after the draw is completed, another word is played.